Foundation Diet and Health

 Ecological footprint - animal welfare

 The ecological footprint of pepper varies due to various factors such as cultivation method, use of pesticides and fertilizers, the natural conditions of the country of cultivation and the means of transport and distances in international trade.
-Since the origin and production conditions have a significant influence on the environmental impact of pepper cultivation, it is advisable to prefer products from organic farming and with official certifications such as the Sustainable Spices Initiative ( SSI ), the National Sustainable Spice Programme India ( NSSP ), Fairtrade or the EU organic seal.
+Since the origin and production conditions have a significant influence on the environmental impact of pepper cultivation, it is advisable to prefer products from organic farming and with official certifications such as the Sustainable Spices Initiative ( SSI), the National Sustainable Spice Programme India ( NSSP), Fairtrade or the EU organic seal.
 These guarantee certain sustainability and social standards.

-As black pepper is the most widely used pepper in the world, it is a priority in numerous research studies.
-For white pepper, we could not find precise figures on the environmental impact of its production, such as the CO 2 footprint or the water footprint.
+As black pepper is the most widely used pepper in the world, it has been a priority in numerous research studies.
+For white pepper, we could not find exact figures on the ecological impact of its production, such as the CO 2 footprint or the water footprint.
 Since black and white pepper are the same plant species, it can be assumed that the impacts of cultivation are comparable.
 However, it should be noted that more processing steps are required to produce white pepper, which could increase its environmental impact.
 On average, the global CO 2 footprint of black pepper is 4.69 kg CO 2 eq/kg (2021: 4.3 kg CO 2 eq/kg), 18 while the average water footprint is 7611 liters of water per kilogram.
 This is significantly lower compared to other spices such as cinnamon (15,526 liters/kg), cardamom (34,319 liters/kg) or cloves (61,205 liters/kg).
 19

 Pepper is often grown in combination with various "support trees" on which the pepper plants grow.
 Wooden stakes are also used to support the pepper plants.
 The ecological impact of pepper cultivation varies depending on the cultivation method chosen and the type of support tree.
 Growing pepper with trees proves to be more cost-effective, productive and sustainable in the long term compared to using stakes, as the trees can be used for other purposes.
 Support trees also have the potential to bind CO 2 and increase soil fertility through closed nutrient cycles, which leads to an improved CO 2 balance and soil quality and reduces the ecological footprint.
 20